AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/doB/ns_And/tc_set.rst

 Check DC on a decision of the form "A and B"
 ============================================

-Check DC for a decision of the form ``A and B`` in various contexts.
+Check DC for a decision of the form "A and B" in various contexts.

 .. qmlink:: TCIndexImporter